 The correlation number shall be generated by using existing parameters related to the EPS bearer.

-NOTE 5: If interception has been activated for both parties of the Packet Data communication both CC and IRI will be delivered for each party as separate intercept activity.
+If interception has been activated for both parties of the Packet Data communication both CC and IRI shall be delivered for each party as separate intercept activity.

-Location Dependent Interception for EPC is FFS.
+Editor's note: Location Dependent Interception for EPC is FFS.